 The Company also reserves the right to request clarification on the request received, in order to ensure fast and targeted assistance.

-If you believe we have processed your personal data incorrectly, you should contact our Data Protection Officer.
+If you believe we have processed your personal data incorrectly, you should contact our appropriate Data Protection Officer (see 2 above).

-If you are dissatisfied with how our Data Protection Officer has dealt with your complaint, you can complain to the competent Supervisory Authority (in Ireland or Liechtenstein).
+If you are dissatisfied with how our Data Protection Officer has dealt with your complaint, you can complain to the competent Supervisory Authority (in Ireland, Liechtenstein, or Italy).